15 life-changing experiences you can proactively take part in

 1. Blow the whistle on something wrong you know is happening.

-I won’t go into my own experience of doing this (google my name and dig around a bit if you want to know) but it is an incredibly terrifying and rewarding experience.
+I won’t go into my own experiences of doing this but it is an incredibly terrifying and rewarding experience.
 Whistleblowing can be dangerous.
 It also happens to be pretty much the only way anything ever gets changed.
 You can make a difference, even a tiny one.

 2. Get lost in a foreign country.

 Or at the very least, get lost where you live.
 It’s possible.
 I got lost in Italy once.
 I found myself stranded in rural Verona with £3 in my pocket, no water, heavy bags, no knowledge of Italian, no one around and no clue how to get to the place I was staying.
 Somehow, I survived.
 It’s useful to be resourceful sometimes and pay attention to your surroundings in an effort to find your way.

 Maybe your job is physically hard.
 Many of us, however, do work which is exhausting only in the mental sense.
 I mean, sitting at a desk typing all day leaves me shattered.
 The times when I have done work which wore out my body, not just my mind were always rewarding.
 It gives you some perspective.
 That’s what most people did every day for the majority of human history.
 I used to spend every Saturday cutting down gorse bushes as part of a conservation group and it did me so good (including the times when random people yelled at me because they assumed that there was no way it could be legal for a 5-foot tall girl to be running around with a saw at 7 am.)

 This is more of a process than an experience.
 Still, it changes everything.
 Focus is a key skill and also one which too few people possess these days.
 I have written about my own experience doing this here.